 If there is a tie at the end of the regulation play, the game can end as a draw, or there could be overtime (extra time) of two 15-minute halves (with a 1-minute break between them) if this is a playoff match (or the competition rules state there cannot be any draws).

 If the result is still a draw when the extra time ends, there will be a penalty shootout to determine the winner.

-We also saw that game length is different from age group to age group where the youngest footballers play the smallest amount of time; and, as they move to the next age group, the longer their soccer matches last.
+We also saw that game length is between the different age groups.
+The youngest footballers play the smallest amount of time and, as they move to the next age group, the longer their soccer matches last.